BastiRenken/SmartHome/README.md

 # SmartHome
 A private Smart Home project using Telegram to communicate with a Raspberry Pi.

-I want to control the door and the garage door from my smartphone
+I want to control the door and the garage door from my smartphone.